ualbertalib/pushmi_pullyu/docker/README.md

 1. Clone the [Pushmi-Pullyu](https://github.com/ualbertalib/pushmi_pullyu/) GitHub repository

-**ToDo** is there a dot_env file?
-If yes, use to define env vars to pass to DockerFile.
-Create `.env` that is in the .gitignore list and a dotenv.example to build from.

 2. Grab the prebuilt images from [ualibraries DockerHub](https://hub.docker.com/r/ualibraries/)
     * Development
       * docker-compose -f docker/docker-compose-development.yml pull